 Or he cancels the plans you had made to meet up.

 Or worse… when you try to connect with him on social media, you discover that he has blocked you.

 However, what if the above is not the case?
-What if we consider ourselves to be pretty well-grounded and savvy, and yet we still somehow manage to be drawn in and fooled by am immature player?
-What are we to make of it all then… and what do we need to do, to remain on an even keel?
+What if we consider ourselves to be pretty well-grounded and savvy, and yet we still somehow manage to get drawn in and fooled by an immature player?
+What are we to make of it all?
+And what do we need to do, in order to remain on an even keel?

 Well, first and foremost, we really need to make sure that we don’t waste further time and emotional energy on this situation, grieving and brooding, raging and hurting… asking why, why, why?
 That will only hurt us, whilst having absolutely no impact whatsoever on the source of our pain and embarrassment!

-Thirdly, we break it down and analyse why some guys insist on behaving in this unacceptable and cruel way… and what the reasons behind it all are (only so that we can be sure to be one step ahead of them, if it ever happens again!)?
+Thirdly, we need to break it down and analyse why some guys insist on behaving in this unacceptable and cruel way, and what the reasons behind it all are – only, of course, so that we can be sure to be one step ahead of them, if it ever happens again!

 1) They are incredibly immature – full stop.
 And who wants to become involved with a toddler in a man’s body?

 2) They are completely self-centred and self-interested, fascinated by the sound of their own voice, and their capacity to charm and ensnare women – losing interest when the desired result has been achieved.

 3) They have such low self-esteem that they use technology as a tool to create and present a false version of themselves that would die a death in the real world.
 Anyone can be anything they would ideally like to be – behind the safety of a phone or computer.

 4) They have a boring, unfulfilling life and survive by filling in the gaps with periodic romantic/flirty liaisons that excite them for about 5 minutes… before moving onto the next one.